perl-mode

 Commentary

-to your init file and change the first line of your perl script to:
+To enter `perl-mode' automatically, change the first line of your

 #!/usr/bin/perl -- # -*-Perl-*-